shoutem/shoutem.github.io/_posts/1-7-1-ExtensionFileReference.md

 Here you can find field explanations in the same order fields appeared in the upper example:

-#### shoutem

-Required field.
-Indicates version of Shoutem extension standard.
-There's currently only `"1.0"` standard.

 #### name

 Required field.
 Defines extension's identity.
 Must be unique among your extensions and not longer than 32 characters.

 #### version

+Required field.
 Version of your extension.

+#### platform

+Required field.
+Version of Shoutem platform which includes the app project that your extension will be built with.

 #### title